 6. Keep the language simple

 When writing product descriptions, it’s incredibly tempting to over-complicate the language.
 This usually occurs because writers confuse verbosity with good writing.
-An effective product description will convey the intended message in language that’s accessible to everyone.
+Effective product description writing will convey the intended message in language that’s accessible to everyone.
 It will do so in an unpretentious and direct manner, without forcing complex vocabulary into the content.

 Keeping the language of a product description simple is important for several reasons.
 Primarily, it makes the text easy to read and scannable.
 Secondly, it reduces the chance of the writer including a ‘sticking spot’ – a moment in the text which interrupts the reading and potentially forces the customer to detach from it.